-G. Notification of changes: Clients must notify the department of changes that affect the need for care, which include but are not limited to non-temporary loss of employment, no longer attending school, no longer participating in a work requirement, or household members moving in or out, within five business days of the change.
-Priority one clients whose TANF cases are closed by the human services department at the time of their TANF recertification, must contact the department [immediately] within 5 business days.
-Clients who do not comply with this requirement may be sanctioned [and may be subject to the recoupment process].
+G. Notification of changes: Clients must notify the department of changes that affect the need for care, which include but are not limited to any non-temporary change in activity, or household members moving in or out, within five business days of the change.
+Clients who do not comply with this requirement may be sanctioned.